 - A metal roof or radiant barrier (the latter especially if installing it in the attic)

-As is typical for many long-range antennas of this type, it’s not amplified so doesn’t come with a built-in preamplifier.
+As is typical of long-range antennas of its kind, this antenna isn’t amplified so doesn’t come with a built-in preamplifier.

 Frequency and Channel Types

-The antenna picks up both UHF, and supports OTA broadcasts in up to full HD (1080p) picture quality.
+It also supports OTA broadcasts of up to full HD (1080p) picture quality.